-These types of cases can get pretty complicated, so speak with the Law Offices of Shane Smith in Peachtree City.
+These types of cases can get pretty complicated, so speak with the Shane Smith Law in Peachtree City.
 A personal injury attorney can review not only the traffic laws that must be considered, but trucking industry standards and rules that may also apply.

 Trucker’s Log Book and Hours Requirements

 All truckers must complete a trucker’s log book to keep track of times the driver is: